Patient Guide to Post-Concussion Syndrome Car Accident Settlements

 For every patient who pursues treatment at our clinic, we take one “before” and one “after” fNCI scan.
 Doing so accomplishes several goals:

 The scan gives us an insider look at how your head injury affected communication in 56 regions of your brain.
-We then use one week of targeted physical and cognitive therapy paired with aerobic exercise to encourage neuroplasticity.
+We then use targeted physical and cognitive therapy paired with aerobic exercise to encourage neuroplasticity.
 This treatment pushes the brain to establish (or re-establish) more efficient communication pathways that resolve or greatly lessen PCS symptoms.
 You can read more about our clinic’s post-concussion neurorehabilitation program and why it works here.

 The autonomic nervous system (ANS) controls all the processes you don’t think about: breathing, heart rate, blood pressure, vascular (blood vessel) constriction and dilation, your fight or flight response, and more.
 It’s a bit like your body’s operating system: It’s behind the scenes, making sure things are working the way they’re supposed to.